jetbrains-academy/scala-tutorial/Polymorphic Types/Covariance/task.md

  - `T` is contravariant and appears only as a method parameter type
  - `U` is covariant and appears only as a method result type

-So the method has been checked and found OK.
+So the method checks out OK.

 ## Making Classes Covariant